 Under Resolution 830, the City and ARHA have a long-standing agreement to preserve and maintain, at a minimum, 1,150 publicly-assisted housing units.
 This Resolution assures that none of the 1,150 public housing units in existence when the Resolution was adopted in 1982 would be lost without one-for-one replacement.
-Therefore, in addition to the 799 public housing units and the 111 Section 8 moderate rehabilitation units at Hopkins-Tancil Courts, ARHA also owns and maintains another 240 units subsidized through the Section 8 New Construction, Low Income Housing Tax Credit and Tax-Exempt Bond Programs.
+Therefore, in addition to the 799 public housing units, the 90 affordable rental units and the 111 Section 8 moderate rehabilitation units at Hopkins-Tancil Courts, ARHA owns and maintains another 60 units at Quaker Hill, which are subsidized through the Low Income Housing Tax Credit Program and an ARHA subsidy.
+Ninety Section 8 New Construction units available to elderly low- and moderate-income renters at Annie B. Rose House have also been designated as replacement for public housing.